 While many these catering food truck owners prefer the ease of controlled indoor events such as those that take place in hotels, banquet halls or homes, taking control of outdoor food truck catering events is possible.

-Here are some tips for dealing with outdoor food truck catering events:
+Tips for dealing with outdoor food truck catering events:

-- Keep food safe: While keeping hot foods hot and cold foods cold may seem simple, unpredictable conditions outdoors can add challenges to this simplicity.
+- Keep food safe.
+While keeping hot foods hot and cold foods cold may seem simple, unpredictable conditions outdoors can add challenges to this simplicity.
 Food shouldn’t sit out so long that hot food cools to the danger zone and cold food warms to the danger zone.
 Solutions include having an extra supply of chafing fuel on hand, keeping buffet times to 1 ½ to 2 hours maximum, or putting food out in smaller portions.